 - Naturally has less sulfites.
 The skin is left on for the fermentation process and the “skin holds most of the nutrients”.
 Sound familiar?
 It’s what my mom use to say about every fruit and vegetable.

 - Has MORE antioxidants which kills Free Radicals.
 I would rather sip a glass of wine than take a supplement!

-- The antioxidants called Resveratrol are high in red wine.
+- The antioxidants called Resveratrol are high in red.

-- Acidity in red wine aids digestion, which from my practice seems a real need in most people.
+- Acidity in a red aids digestion, which from my practice seems a real need in most people.

 - By default, the white and sweeter wines have LESS antioxidants and therefore require more sulfites added in the production process.
 Therefore sulfite allergy sufferers may tolerate a red wine better.

-1. The more acidity and tannin, the longer the shelf life, thus the more harsh the wine tastes initially.
+1. The more acidity and tannin, the longer the shelf life, thus the more harsh it tastes initially.
 However, it tastes better after a few days.
-Merlot, Cabernet Sauvignon, and Italian red wines fit here.
+Merlot, Cabernet Sauvignon, and Italian wines fit here.

 2. In 12-18 hours after opening, Pinot Noir taste like vinegar.
 Whites and sweets last longer because of a high superficial additive of sulfites!